ssilverman/QNEthernet/README.md

 * Most of the `Ethernet` functions do nothing or return some form of empty/nothing/false unless the system has been initialized.
 * `errno` is used to indicate some underlying errors.

+### Requirements

+This library requires the following:
+1. C++11
+2. C11
+3. Somewhere in the range of 55-60Ki of flash, 5-10Ki of RAM, and some heap memory, depending on the platform.
+Including more features will require more space.

 ## Additional functions and features not in the Arduino-style API